twiddlingbits/twr-wasm/readme.md

    - APIS for drawing to a canvas
    - an asynchronous web assembly typescript/javascript class that proxies code via a worker thread allowing integration into Javascript's event loop.

-# Version 0.9.6 Limitations
+# Version 0.9.7 Limitations
    - Not all of compile-rt is ported
    - Not all ansi stdlib functions are implemented
    - Most string functions use ASCII, not for example, UTF-8
    - In theory tiny-wasm-runtime should work with C++ as well as C, but since I have not tested it with C++, it probably doesn't.
+   - Designed to work with a browser.
+Not tested with or designed to work easily with node.js

 This version is not yet "1.0.0" and these are the items I am working on:
    - add more robust canvas drawing support to the d2d API